hjr555/BDD/README.md

 	        I want to add two numbers using Calculator

         Scenario: Add two numbers
-	        Given I chose 12 as first number
+	        Given I choose 12 as first number
-	        And I chose 15 as second number
+	        And I choose 15 as second number
 	        When I press add
 	        Then the result should be 27 on the screen
     ```